usnistgov/xslt3-functions/directory-manifest/readme.md

 Inspect the scripts to see how the calls to Maven are constructed, including bindings for the XProc output ports noted.

+## Morgana XProc

+Install the application, adjust paths or scripts, and run the `directory-manifest3.xpl` pipeline.

+We had to add a copy of SaxonHE to the classpath so the application could find it.
+This is a known bug and you may not encounter it.

 ## Architecture

 The XProc pipeline `directory-manifest.xpl` executes three steps: